A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Introduction

 Our methods involve identifying a PDE whose solutions approximate the final time regret (asymptotically, in certain regimes as the number of time steps tends to infinity and the parameter $\eps$ tends to zero).
 It is easy to explain, at a conceptual level, why a PDE-based method is useful.
 Indeed, our symmetric two-armed bandit problem has the feature that the optimal player strategy is known, and it depends on the history in a very simple way.
 Therefore (as we shall explain), the evolution in time of the (optimal) player's regret can be viewed as a random walk in a suitable state space.
 Since we are interested in the properties of this random walk over long times, one approach would be to consider a suitable scaling limit (in the same way that a simple random walk on a lattice can be studied by considering Brownian motion).
+For example, a Hamilton-Jacobi-Bellman PDE emerged in reference \cite{zhu22} from applying a scaling argument in the context of considering optimal player strategies for $k$-armed Bayesian bandits.\footnote{In that general setting, the optimal player is not known explicitly, and while the PDE-based model is supported by extensive numerical experiments, convergence of the value function of the discrete bandit problem to the PDE solution, as well as explicit regret bounds in different scaling regimes, have not yet been obtained analytically.
+Our PDE-based methods are aimed to make progress towards achieving those results.}

-But a more elementary approach is also available, namely: the backward Kolmogorov equation of the scaling limit is easy to guess; since the backward Kolmogorov equation of the random walk is like a discrete-time numerical scheme for this PDE, the fact that their solutions are close can be shown using little more than Taylor expansion.
+In the present setting a more elementary alternative to the scaling argument is also available, namely: the backward Kolmogorov equation of the scaling limit is easy to guess; since the expected value of the random walk is like a discrete-time numerical scheme for this PDE, the fact that the PDE solution and this value function are close can be shown using little more than Taylor expansion.
 Our analysis uses this more elementary approach.
 Its execution is complicated by the fact that the solution of our PDE is not smooth -- rather, it is piecewise smooth and at most $C^1$ in the spatial coordinates, with bounded second-order derivatives.
-But the execution is simplified by the fact that the solution can be found explicitly; therefore the error terms introduced by Taylor expansion have very explicit estimates.
+But the execution is simplified by the fact that the solution can be found explicitly; therefore the error terms introduced by Taylor expansion have explicit estimates.